VulcanJS/vulcan-next/src/pages/docs/contributing.md

 We follow the Git Flow model.

-- Master is the current live version.
+- `master`: is the current live version.
-- Bugfixes branches should start from master.
+- `bugfix/*`: Bugfixes branches should start from master.
-- Devel is the next version.
+- `devel`: Devel is the next version.
-- Features branches should start from master.
+- `feature/*`: features branches should start from master.
-- support/x.x.x is for bugfixes for a specific version.
+- `support/*x.x.x*`: is for bugfixes for a specific version.
 - Tags allow to easily find the commit corresponding to a deployed versions.